TronkIshere/FreelaX/paypal-backend/docs/README.en.md

   full disclaimer in `docs/PAYPAL_MODULE_REFERENCE.md`.
-- Does not connect to the real PayPal API — `senderReference` and `platformPayoutId` are manually entered data used to simulate a transaction, not an actual PayPal transaction.
+- Does not connect to the real PayPal API — `senderReference` and `platformPayoutId` are manually entered data used to simulate a transaction, not an actual PayPal transaction. **This applies only to the payee/ transaction module above.** The separate PayPal checkout module (see "PayPal checkout" below) does call the real PayPal Orders API — don't confuse the two when demoing.
 - There is no "tax withholding" step in this flow at all — this correctly reflects the nature of the old PayPal path (the freelancer is responsible for self-declaring taxes).
 This is precisely the differentiator to emphasize when